worldquant-edtech/config/README.md

 Default: `config.getAll(onlyParsed=false): {[key: string]: string}`

+Return all defined keys and values as a key value object (from process.env and .env merged), or only from .env if onlyParsed is set to true.

+#### getAllSafe

+Default: `config.getAllSafe(onlyParsed=false): {[key: string]: string}`

-Return all defined (both from process.env and .env merged) keys and values as a key value object, or only from .env if onlyParsed is set to true.
+Return all defined safe keys and values as a key value object (from process.env and .env merged), or only from .env if onlyParsed is set to true.

 #### Environment variable ENV_CONFIG_PATH